 Lipton Onion Soup Mix.
-While the rest of the world might not be familiar with this product, I’m betting there’s very few in the US who didn’t grow up with it – and the old familiar recipes generations of cooks have made with it.
+While the rest of the world might not be familiar with this product, I’m betting there’s very few in the US who didn’t grow up with it – and the old familiar recipes.

-For me, it was my Mom’s pot roast and the occasional treat of Lipton Soup Mix French Onion DIp.
-With Lays Potato Chips, of course!
-My version of both will be coming.
-And I nearly forgot I have an old classic here on the blog already, for BBQ Pork or Brisket.
-In the meantime, I didn’t want to shell out the big bucks for the Lipton’s when I was sure I could make it at home for much less – and knew I had everything in the pantry to make it with.
+I didn’t want to shell out the big bucks for the Lipton’s, though, when I was sure I could make it at home for much less – and knew I had just about everything in the pantry to make it.

 I remembered an old blogger friend, Quinn, of Dad What’s 4 Dinner had posted a recipe awhile back.
 I love his blog, love his enthusiasm and his great recipes.
 You will, too!
 And check out his Cooking with Ella features; Ella is Quinn’s youngest daughter and they have a blast in the kitchen.